-- Form burger patties from ground beef mixed with a little Worcestershire Sauce and sprinkle liberally with salt and pepper.
+- Form burger patties from high quality ground beef mixed with a little Worcestershire Sauce and sprinkle liberally with salt and pepper.

 - Place in

-- Place sous vide tool into full pot of water and set temperature to 133 degrees for medium rare (140 for medium).
+- Place sous vide tool into a full pot of water and set temperature to 133 degrees for medium rare (140 for medium).
 When water reaches temperature, place bag of burgers into water, ensuring the burgers are completely submerged.
-Cook for 30 minutes (for 1 to 1 1/2 inch burgers).
+Cook for 40 minutes (for 1 to 1 1/2 inch burgers).

 - While burgers are cooking, prepare a platter with all of your favorite toppings.
 I like the classics – lettuce, tomato, onion, and of course toasted buns!
 Or go crazy and add crisp bacon, tender avocado, and maybe some grilled onion…. mmm!

 - When cooking time is complete, carefully remove the bag from the

 potof water and remove cooked burgers to a plate.

 - Lightly pat dry and add more salt and pepper.
 Yes, they will look a little odd at this point.
 They’re missing that wonderful, flavorful crust on the outside.
 But we’ll get to that next!

 - Time to get that nice, deep, rich crust on the outside.
 If it’s great grilling weather, by all means, toss those suckers on a hot grill for about one minute per side.
 Don’t forget that these burgers are already cooked to perfection, so don’t overdo it

 ! grill handy?
 No problem.
 Just heat up a skillet, toss in some butter, and sear the burgers one to two minutes per side.
 No